georgejkaye/syco8-abstract/README.md

 ## Setting up

-This project uses *submodules* since I share lots of figures between projects.
+This project uses *submodules* to share diagrams and things between repos.
-After pulling the project, use this to grab the latest content:
+To make sure you have them all pulled, do this to initialise them:

 ```sh
 git submodule update --init
 ```

-You may also want to run this whenever you pull.
+Occasionally you might want to do this to update the submodules:

 ```sh
 git submodule foreach git pull origin main